GVProf/GVProf/docs/preface.md

 The collected data are stored on a GPU buffer.
 The profiling runtime observes a signal once the GPU buffer is full and copies data from the GPU to the CPU.

-## Program Analyzer and Aggregator is optional
+## Program Analyzer and Aggregator

 Some high level performance metrics are output to performance reports directly.
 Low level detailed performance metrics are associated with individual functions and lines.